CT - Computed Tomography

-- If you were informed that you will require intravenous contrast dye (an injection through a vein in your arm), you will need to bring a copy of blood results (including urea and creatinine levels) performed within six months of your appointment.
+- If you require intravenous contrast dye (an injection through a vein in your arm), you will need certain blood tests (including urea and creatinine levels) taken at least 6 months before your CT appointment.
+You will need to bring a copy of these blood results to your appointment.
 Please confirm the details of this as you may need to organise up-to-date blood tests before your appointment.

-- If you have ever had an allergy to contrast dye, inform the scheduling team when making your appointment.
-Further information on contrast agents used is available below.
+- If you have ever had an allergy to contrast dye, inform the scheduling team when making your appointment, so that we can make alternative arrangements for you.

-- If you are having a cardiac CT scan, you will need to follow specific information which is available in CT cardiac coronary angiogram patient information leaflet below.
+- If you are having a cardiac or colon CT scan, you will need to follow specific information, which will be provided from the scheduling team prior to your appointment.

 - The radiographer will ask you to complete a pregnancy declaration form.
 You must be able to select an option that shows that there is no chance you are pregnant to proceed with your scan.

-- You will be asked to lie on the CT scanner table and you may be connected to a contrast injector if required for your scan.
+- You will be asked to lie on the CT scanner table and you may be connected to an IV for contrast dye if required for your scan.